-By the way, water will not hurt your leather.
+Water will not hurt your leather.
 Most leather is actually made (tanned) in water.

 After your car’s leather has dried, apply the leather conditioner of your choice.
 Choose a leather protectant that gives you the look you want (flat to shiny).

 Using a foam wax applicator, work the conditioner in thoroughly.
 Allow the conditioner to soak in 1 to 2 minutes, then buff off the excess with a dry terry cloth towel or microfiber towel.

 Cleaning Automotive Fabric Upholstery

 Unlike vinyl and leather, fabric upholstery easily soils and stains.
-You should expect to spend 2 to 3 hours detailing a sedan with fabric upholstery, a little less time for a truck or two-seater.
+Expect to spend 2 to 3 hours detailing a sedan with fabric upholstery, a little less time for a truck or two-seater.

 These cleaners are strong and get deep into the soil or stain to thoroughly clean.
 But for a complete cleaning, I prefer good old soap and water.

-If you don’t rinse, the dirt and soap remain in the upholstery.
+If you don’t rinse, the dirt and soap will remain in the upholstery.
 Rinse water must be removed with a wet-dry vacuum, extractor or plenty of clean towels.

 - Vacuum the upholstery thoroughly.